All you need to know about caching for serverless applications

 DAX

-DAX lets you get the benefit of Elasticache without having to run it yourself.
-You do still have to pay for uptime for the cache nodes, but they’re fully managed by DynamoDB.
+DAX lets you benefit from Elasticache without running it yourself.
+You still have to pay for uptime for the cache nodes, but DynamoDB fully manages them.

-The great thing about DAX is that it requires a minimal change from your code.
-The main issue I have encountered with DAX is its caching behaviour with regards to query and scan requests.
-In short, queries and scans have their own caches and they’re not invalidated when the item cache is updated.
-Which means, they can return stale data immediately after an update.
+The great thing about DAX is that it requires minimal change from your code.
+My main issue with DAX is its caching behaviour [7] regarding query and scan requests.
+In short, queries and scans have their own caches, and they’re not invalidated when the item cache is updated.
+This means they can return stale data immediately after an update.

 Summary

 To summarise, caching is still an important part of any serverless application.
-It improves your application’s scalability and performance.
-It also helps you keep your cost in check even when you have to scale to millions of users.
+It improves your application’s scalability and performance and helps you keep your costs in check even when you have to scale to millions of users.

-As we discussed in this post, you can implement caching in every layer of your application.
-As much as possible, you should implement client-side caching and cache API responses at the edge with CloudFront.
-When edge caching is not possible then move the caching further into your application to API Gateway then Lambda or DAX.
+As discussed in this post, you can implement caching in every application layer.
+You should implement client-side caching and cache API responses at the edge with CloudFront as much as possible.
+When edge caching is not possible, move the caching further into your application to API Gateway, then Lambda or DAX.

-If you’re not using DynamoDB, or you need to cache data that are composed of different data sources then also consider introducing Elasticache.
+If you’re not using DynamoDB or you need to cache data composed of different data sources, consider introducing Elasticache or Momento to the application.

 I hope you’ve found this post useful.
-If you want to learn more about running serverless in production and what it takes to build production-ready serverless applications then check out my upcoming workshop, Production-Ready Serverless!
+If you want to learn more about running serverless in production and what it takes to build production-ready serverless applications, check out my upcoming workshop, Production-Ready Serverless!

-In the workshop, I will give you a quick introduction to AWS Lambda and the Serverless framework, and take you through topics such as:
+In the workshop, I will give you complete, end-to-end training on building serverless applications for the real world.
+I will take you through topics such as:

 • testing strategies